 (1) VAT for goods imports

-Businesses across the world that import goods into the UK can implement a method called postponed VAT accounting.
+Businesses that import goods into the UK can implement a method called postponed VAT accounting.

 This system aims to delay the payment of import VAT to avoid a negative impact on the business’s cash flow.